naveen-chauhan/Supermart-Sales-Prediction/README.md

 # Bigmart-Sales-Prediction
-Predict the sales of a store.
+Problem Statement - You are opening a new Store at a particular location.
+Now, Given the Store Location, Area, Size and other params.
+Predict the overall revenue/Sale generation of the Store.

 Dataset Details-
 The data has 8523 rows of 12 variables.